AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 In order to make requests into Assurance API, you must create a JSON Web Token (JWT) within the Adobe Developer Console.
 For further information on use of JWT, you can view helpful docs and explanations [here](https://jwt.io/).

 ## Granting Access

 Within the [Admin Console](https://adminconsole.adobe.com/), Administrators will have to add new "Developers", and grant each access to "Adobe Experience Platform".
 With such access, those developers can create other "Projects" within your organization and add "Assurance" to those projects.

 ## Creating A Project

 If you do not already have a project defined in your organization, go ahead and create one "Create new project".

 ![Create New Project](images/create_project.png)

 ## Adding Assurance API

-Within your project home page, click "Add API", filter by "Adobe Experience Platform", and click "Assurance".
+Within your project home page, click "Add API", filter by "Adobe Experience Platform", select "Assurance", then click "Next".

 ![Add API](images/add_api.png)